-Like the other orange squares on the Monopoly board, Great Marlborough Street has a connection with the law, being the home of Marlborough Street Magistrates Court, after which the Monopoly square was misnamed.
+The one street that is named wrongly on the board, like the other orange squares, Great Marlborough Street has a connection with the law as the home of Marlborough Street Magistrates Court, after which the Monopoly square was misnamed.
 This is where Oscar Wilde lost his libel case against the Marquis of Queensbury in 1895 and was subsequently tried and convicted himself at the Old Bailey.
 It is now the Courthouse Hotel.
 The street was named after John Churchill, Duke of Marlborough, hero of the Battle of Blenheim and ancestor of Winston.

 The most striking building on this street is the Liberty department store, with its distinctive black and white mock- Tudor facade, though its official address is Regent Street, with which it shares the corner.
 Just round a different corner opposite on Argyll Street is the London Palladium, probably the most famous theatre in the world.
 Great Marlborough Street was the home of Philip Morris's cigarette factory.
-When the franchise opened in the USA, he named them Marlboro, after the street, with the spelling corrupted American-style.
+When the franchise opened in the USA, he named them Marlboro after the street, with the American-style corrupted spelling and they became the most popular cigarettes in the world.
 With hotels and landmarks like Liberty and the Palladium, Great Marlborough Street is unlikely to be worth anything like the equivalent of its 1930's value today.
-Despite being home to a handful of people, we are so distanced today from how cheap it was in the past to live in the West End, it is difficult to imagine it being a residential neighbourhood.
+Although millionaire territory now, much of the West End was full of slums and home to the poorest in society.

 Like the other two orange squares on the Monopoly board, a courthouse also stood on Vine Street in the 18th and 19th centuries.
 Vine Street was also home to one of the main police stations in London, mentioned in the Pogues song, "The Old Main Drag".
 The Marquis of Queensbury, who gave us the rules of boxing, was brought here after his arrest for libel against Oscar Wilde, which subsequently led to Wilde's own arrest and conviction for homosexuality.
 Vine Street is an obscure and tiny street with nothing particularly remarkable there, but as a West End address, again it is likely to be worth more than it was in the 1930's.
 Now the pubs have gone from the street, people on the Monopoly pub crawl have to drink round the corner.